scottohara/confluence-data-center-gke/README.md

 ### Complete first run setup (time bomb license, db setup etc.)

-Point your web browser at http://<external IP address>, and you should (hopefully) see the Confluence setup page.
+Point your web browser at `http://<external IP address>`, and you should (hopefully) see the Confluence setup page.

 When prompted for a license, if you don't have a valid Confluence Data Center license (or an active trial license); you can use a [timebomb license](https://developer.atlassian.com/platform/marketplace/timebomb-licenses-for-testing-server-apps/).
-Find "10 user Confluence Data Center license, expires in 3 hours" and copy/paste the license key.
+Find the "10 user Confluence Data Center license, expires in 3 hours" and copy/paste the license key.

 Give your cluster an appropriate name.